 Cons

-The cathedral setting is perfect for those who love a regal, vintage-inspired style with a touch of elegance.
+The cathedral setting is perfect for those who love a regal and vintage inspired diamond style with a touch of spark and elegance.

 How to Choose the Perfect Diamond Setting